mandober/debrief.math/450-category-theory/terms/category-object.md

-# Object in a category
+# Objects in a category

 https://ncatlab.org/nlab/show/object